nikasimovich/3a19/_agendas/week-1.md

 - Write a short journal entry about any of the themes in We Live in Public and add it to this [are.na channel](https://www.are.na/share/wdvSsns).
 What did the movie make you think of?
 Do you think it&rsquo;s still relevant today?
 - Develop three ideas for [P1: Exhibition](/projects/exhibition), each idea should have a written description, a few initial sketches (hand drawn or digital), and visual references – aim for about 5 entries per idea.
 - House your ideas in one are.na channel and connect it to our [group channel](https://www.are.na/share/dNmzsvR).
 Include your first name in your channel&rsquo;s title.
 - Go through [Rhizome’s Net Art Anthology](https://anthology.rhizome.org/) and pick one piece that excites you.
-Research the piece and the artist and house our findings in an are.na channel.
+Research the piece and the artist and house your findings in an are.na channel.
 Be prepared to present the piece next week.

 ---